Arrival Day is

 This interview will be conducted in both French and English.

-For students arriving for Fall Semester 2019, you may begin the arrival reservation process once you have received your acceptance materials.
+For students arriving for Spring Semester 2020, you may begin the arrival reservation process once you have received your acceptance materials.

 Temporary Housing in Paris on Arrival